gymzombie/youtube_monitor/README.md

 #Summary
 This is a application to monitor YouTube activity related to a number of user defined queries.
-The backend queries the YouTube API at regualr intervals and stores data related to the content (video meta-data but _not_ the videos themselves, along with public user comments and user information).
+The backend queries the YouTube API at regualar intervals and stores data related to the content (video meta-data but _not_ the videos themselves, along with public user comments and user information).
 The front end uses Python-Flask and PyMongo to interface with this datand D3 and jQuery to serve it in a web interface.

 The main features of the application are